Weightlifting and Health

 Difference Between Isolation Exercises and Compound Exercises

 Most of the common weight lifting exercises you are familiar with, such as the Squat, Deadlift, and Bench Press are compound exercises.
 Another example of an Isolation Exercise would be the Curl for Biceps.
-Isolation exercises can be helpful if you want to target a specific muscle group and improve performance for a given sport like your golf or tennis swing, or improving your forearms to help carry around your four year old, as my wife recently discovered!
+Isolation exercises can be helpful if you want to target a specific muscle group and improve performance for a given sport like your golf or tennis swing, or improving your forearms to help carry around your four-year-old, as my wife recently discovered!

 You can also achieve various fitness results by varying the types of exercises, number of repetitions, sets of exercises, and combinations and sequences of exercises.
-For example, I combine and alternate weight lifting, resistance bands, bodyweight exercises, and various calesthenics in one exercise session several times a week for a good cardio workout which also develops strength.
+For example, I combine and alternate weight lifting, resistance bands, bodyweight exercises, and various calisthenics in one exercise session several times a week for a good cardio workout which also develops strength.

 Weight Lifting and Health

-Copyright 2023 by Donovan Baldwin @ www.nodiet4me.com
+Copyright 2024 by Donovan Baldwin @ www.nodiet4me.com